bosonprotocol/community/BugBountyProgram.md

 * (D)DoS attacks
 * Issues that have already been submitted, which are known or which are pending review
 * Our web properties, including but not limited to our website, blog and documentation site
-* The Leptonite reference application
 * Vulnerabilities or attacks on third*party providers (unless otherwise specified)
 * Vulnerabilities on third party libraries without showing specific impact to the target application
 * Scanner output or Scanner generated reports, including any automated or active exploit tool
 * Information leaks via code repositories, transparency logs etc
 * Vulnerabilities on third-party platforms, for example, Decentraland
-* Vulnerabilities in Ethereum itself, or in client applications such as wallets
+* Vulnerabilities in underlying blockchain network itself, or in client applications such as wallets
 * Vulnerabilities submitted by individuals who have contributed to the code in the repositories specified directly or indirectly (including external auditors) are not eligible for rewards.

 ## Legal Notice